Anshulnorya/TIP-CAL/README.md

 ------------

 ## Description 🤙
-- This is a Tip calculater.
-Which calculate the tip among 2 or more person.
+- This is a front end project which will help you to split the tip between your friends.

 ------------